Bibliography of Native North Americans

 From the ConCan offer web page:

-Compliant with COUNTER Release 3 at the moment.
+Compliant with COUNTER Release 5 at the moment.
 Login to EBSCOadmin (http://eadmin.ebscohost.com/) using your institutional credentials.
-If you do not have this information, please contact EBSCO IT Support.
 Once logged in, please click on the Reports & Statistics page to see your options.
+If you do not have this information, please contact the vendor directly.
+Contact information can be found in the Vendors directory in ERMA.